RajShah-1/Balance-Bot/README.md

 - Breadboard
 - Wheels

+# Status
+Currently, the bot can balance on two-wheel.
+We're tuning the parameters to improve the balance.
+We are also working on the Xbee based remote parallelly.

 # 3D Model of Chassis
 - 3D Modelling of robot is done in solidworks, and those files are available in 3D Model folder.
 ![](images/model.JPG)